Ishaan282/CulinaryCrafts-food-app/client/README.md

 5. **Ingredients**: This section lists all available ingredients for purchase.
 Users can easily add ingredients to their cart with a single click.

+6. **Shoppin List**: This section allows users to creat a list, that they can check off later.

-6. **Cart**: The cart allows users to review their orders before checkout.
+7. **Cart**: The cart allows users to review their orders before checkout.

-7. **Login/Signup**: Users can create an account through the signup option or log into their existing account.
+8. **Login/Signup**: Users can create an account through the signup option or log into their existing account.

 # technologies: